jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 The star of the show on the Terraform side of things is the [`null_resource`](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource).
 Its use case is to run a set of scripts (Terraform calls them provisioners) when one of its inputs or triggers changes[^resource], which is exactly what we want.
+Because it depends on the server instance's `public_ip` attribute, it will automatically only run _after_ provisioning.

 Putting it all together looks like this: